typohnebild/numpy-vs-mir/README.md

 The class _PoissonCycle_ is a specialization of this abstract _Cycle_.
 Here, the class specific methods like pre- and post-smoothing are implemented.
-Both smoothing implementations and also the solver are using the Gauss-Seidel-Red-Black algorithm.
+Both smoothing implementations and also the solver are using the Red-Black Gauss-Seidel algorithm.

 ### D Multigrid